appwrite-octernship/design-task/README.md

 We will be selecting 1 octern to join our team after the deadline is complete.

+### Important Note

+Working on the project serves as your application and it is unpaid.
+The payment is when you are selected as an official octern with Appwrite, joining as as an intern for 3 months.

 | Octernship info  | Timelines and Stipend |
 | ------------- | ------------- |